bsolomon1124/misc/terminalhelp.md

 ```

 # Special path characters
-The shell supports a number of directory names that have a special meaning:
+In addition to `~`, the shell supports a number of directory names that have a special meaning:

 | Path string | Description |
 | ----------- | ----------- |